greengatsby/Shitter/docs/github-app-setup.md

 ### Repository Assignments

-You can assign team members to specific repositories:
+You can assign clients to specific repositories:

 ```typescript
 import { githubHelpers } from '@/utils/supabase'